Pontiac G6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Pontiac G6 are $908 a year including full coverage.
-Comprehensive costs an estimated $130 each year, collision insurance costs $168, and liability costs around $452.
-Liability-only insurance costs as low as $504 a year, and high-risk driver insurance costs around $1,956.
-Teenage drivers pay the highest rates at up to $3,740 a year.
+The average insurance rates for a Pontiac G6 are $908 a year with full coverage.
+Comprehensive insurance costs on average $130 each year, collision costs $168, and liability insurance costs $452.
+A liability-only policy costs as little as $504 a year, with high-risk insurance costing $1,956 or more.
+16-year-old drivers cost the most to insure at $3,740 a year or more.

 Average premium for full coverage: $908

-Prices are based on $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and G6 models.
+Rate estimates include $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes medical and uninsured motorist coverage.
+Prices are averaged for all U.S. states and G6 models.

-For a driver around age 40, Pontiac G6 insurance prices range from the low end price of $504 for just the minimum liability insurance to a high rate of $1,956 for a high-risk insurance policy.
+Using a 40-year-old driver as an example, Pontiac G6 insurance rates go from as low as $504 for just liability coverage to a high rate of $1,956 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.